 My OSM values are as follows:

-OSM thrives when the community thrives.
-We must welcome a global perspective that embraces different cultures and languages.
+OSM thrives when the community thrives, with a global perspective that embraces different cultures and languages.
 Local and national mapping communities should be allowed the autonomy to embrace local customs, conventions, and governance while working to achieve data consistency with international peers.
 Conversely, it is important to remain vigilant that we are not imposing our own values on others from afar, and to work collaboratively in a global sphere.

 Mappers should have the freedom to innovate and invent new ways to map, and create new services with map data.
 The map can and must evolve over time as technology advances and data needs change.
 Gatekeeping behaviors in all forms should be discouraged.

 If you believe that I have made an error while editing the map, please comment on the problem changeset, and I would be happy to fix anything that is wrong.